umount /mnt/windows

 Filesystem Size Used Avail Use% Mounted on

 The next step is to modify the Ubuntu boot menu.
 Since this was originally a dual boot system, the menu is configured to provide the option of booting either Windows or Ubuntu.
 Now that the Windows partition is gone, we need to remove this boot option.
-On Ubuntu this can be achieved by running the update-grub command as follows:
+On Ubuntu, this can be achieved using the following steps:

 # update-grub